timpending/comp-sci-curriculum/Unit-1/01-intro-to-algorithms.md

 - Given an input for your algorithm, determine the number of steps.
   - When you increase the size of the input by 1, how many more steps are added to the number of steps?
   - When you increase the size of the input by an order of magnitude, how many more steps are added?
-- Plot inputs to each algorithm given an input size of 10, 50, 100, 500, 1000, 10,000 on a graph, where the X axis is the input size and the Y axis is the number of steps.
+- On a whiteboard, plot inputs to each algorithm given an input size of 10, 50, 100, 500, 1000, 10,000 on a graph, where the X axis is the input size and the Y axis is the number of steps.

+After you have graphed these problems, move on to reading about [Big O Notation!](./02-big-o-notation.md)